 How To Get To Little India & Chinatown: Getting Around

-For hassle-free transfer from Changi to your hotel, you can book your airport transfer via private car good of 3-9 person.
+For hassle-free transfer from Changi to your hotel, you can book your airport transfer via private car good of 3-9 people.
 BOOK AIRPORT TRANSFER HERE.

-Additional Note: To help you guided and make the most out or your Singapore Trip, free city map booklets with country attractions, discount coupons, and MRT/bus routes are available at the airport.
+Additional Note: To help you guided to make the most out of your Singapore Trip, free city map booklets with country attractions, discount coupons, and MRT/bus routes are available at the airport.

 For cheap and reasonable price hotels book here via: